 In addition, the energy supply market is very competitive with many businesses operating on the markets in which the Group operates.
-The Group's primary competitors in the Czech energy supply market are RWE, E.ON and ČEZ, a.s., and in the Slovak energy supply market are SPP, a.s., ZSE Energia, Innogy Slovensko and ČEZ Slovensko.
+The Group's primary competitors in the Czech energy supply market are RWE, E.ON and ČEZ, a.s. and in the Slovak energy supply market are SPP, a.s., ZSE Energia, Innogy Slovensko and ČEZ Slovensko.
 The Group's supply prices must remain competitive which makes strong profitability a challenge in this business line.
 The Group's customers may leave in order to obtain their energy from other suppliers.
 In order to compete with other energy suppliers, the Group may have to reduce prices further.

-The Group's competitiveness could be affected by, among other things: new entrants in the markets where the Group operates, an increase in the availability and supply of natural gas affecting the volume or prices of the power the Group sells, a substantial number of SSE's electricity or gas supply customers choosing to switch their supplier or a significant adverse change in the gas storage services market in the Slovak Republic, the Czech Republic or Austria.
-Any of the foregoing could have a negative impact on the Group's business, financial condition, results of operations, cash flows and prospects.
+If the Group is unable to remain competitive due to, among others, new entrants in the markets where the Group operates, there is an increase in the availability and supply of natural gas, which could cause the volume or prices of the power the Group sells to decrease, a significant number of SSE's electricity or gas supply customers choosing to switch their supplier or a significant adverse changes in the gas storage services market in the Slovak Republic, the Czech Republic or Austria, this could have a negative impact on the Group's business, financial condition, results of operations, cash flows and prospects.